This article originally appeared on New England Law | Boston's website.

 Write in a journal

 Think journaling is just for kids scribbling “Dear Diary”?
 Think again.
 Regular journaling can be a powerful tool for processing your emotions and identifying both good and bad patterns in your behavior.
 It doesn’t have to take long either.
 The most important part is sticking with it.
-Apps like Day One, Penzu, and The Five Minute Journal can make journaling a breeze.
+Apps like Day One, Penzu, and The 5 Minute Journal can make journaling a breeze.

 Keep your eyes on the prize

 Why did you want to go to law school in the first place?
 Whether it’s providing a great life for your family, accomplishing your professional goals, or enacting policy changes, let it motivate you.
-After all, in just a few short years, you will graduate from law school and a new adventure will begin.
+After all, in just a few short years, you'll graduate from law school and a new adventure will begin.

 In law school—and in life—it’s important to remember that you can’t control your stressors.
 But you can control how you deal with them.
 Focus on knowing yourself and finding ways of relieving stress that work best for you.
 With a little time and effort, you’ll learn to manage your stress in healthy and productive ways.